mfurnival-star/pcap2mermaid/README.md

 - **No SIP URI parameters** (e.g., `;user=phone`) appear in the output, to ensure Mermaid compatibility.
 - Short names (`A`, `B`, etc.) are used as participant labels.
 - No blank lines or illegal characters in messages.
+- The Mermaid `init` line disables the bottom row of actors.

 You can paste this into [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor/) or compatible markdown viewers.